 Installing Trim Trick #5: Secure Trim with Pins Not Nails

 Twenty-three gauge pins are the latest kind of air-driven fastener, and they combine reasonable strength with an almost invisible entry hole.
 That’s because they’re so small in diameter.
 Pins are roughly the same diameter as a standard sewing needle, so they leave behind marks that virtually disappear after sanding and finishing.
-The best pinners for trim installation fire 2-inch-long pins that can hold door and window trim as well as full-size crown moulding.
+The best pinners for trim installation fire pins up to 2-inch-long that can hold door and window trim as well as full-size crown moulding.
 For strongest results, apply a little glue on hidden back surfaces of trim before installation.

 Installing trim is one of the most effective ways to make your house elegant and unique, while saving pretty good money.
 Doing the work yourself also lets you connect with your home in a way that only hands-on investment can deliver.
-These same skills transfer immediately to many kinds of woodworking and cabinetmaking projects you might have on the go, too.
+These same skills transfer immediately to many kinds of woodworking and cabinetmaking projects you might taken on in the future, too.

 Watch the videos below to learn about a different way to install door and window trim, plus a detailed tutorial on how I cut trim precisely on cabinetmaking projects in my shop.

 I hope you found this content useful.
 Please consider helping me cover the cost of creating and publishing content like this.
 Click the “buy me a coffee” button below and it’ll take you to a fast, simple and safe option for making a contribution.
 Thank you!